jamescommons/rowhammer/README.md

 ![A series of diagrams explaining how a capacitor is charged and discharged](capacitor.jpeg)

-The diagrams above describe simple circuits that charge and discharge a capacitor with capacitance $C$.
-To charge a capacitor, one needs to apply a voltage across its plates, which we can think of as connecting the capacitor to a battery.
+The diagrams above describe simple circuits that charge and discharge a capacitor with capacitance C. To charge a capacitor, one needs to apply a voltage across its plates, which we can think of as connecting the capacitor to a battery.
 When we do this, negative charges will flow to the top plate of the capacitor and positive charges will flow to the bottom plate.
-The total charge $Q$ on the bottom plate is given by $Q = CV$.
+The total charge Q on the bottom plate is given by Q = CV.
 This means that the amount of charge a capacitor can hold can vary depending on the voltage applied.
 Since we are trying to store digital data, we just need enough charge to sufficiently distinguish between a charged state and a depleted state.
 A cool fact about capacitors is